 How Many WordPress Plugins Are Too Many?

-Working in a field for a long period of time will not only make you more knowledgeable but will also make you more experienced, and with the right amount of experience, you’ll start noticing certain patterns whenever you have to deal with clients.
+Working in a field for a long time will not only make you more knowledgeable but will also make you more experienced, and with the right amount of experience, you’ll start noticing specific patterns whenever you have to deal with clients.

-When it comes to websites, there are many things that can and will go wrong if you’re not careful enough.
+When it comes to websites, many things can and will go wrong if you’re not careful enough.

 Some of the most common WordPress issues that I’ve seen clients struggle with are:

 - Having an unstable website due to a large number of plugins.

 - Paying a lot of money for a website that keeps on crashing.

 - Hiring professional developers to fix a website, only for the fixes to cause new bugs.

 The truth is that a lot of businesses depend on websites to succeed.
 If a product or service can be purchased, many people will look to purchase it online, so there’s no way around it.
 But websites can bring forth issues that aren’t fun to deal with at all.